 Part C of the amendment defines several terms, including "Houlton Band Trust Land," "Passamaquoddy Indian territory," "Penobscot Indian territory," "tribal entity," "tribal land" and "tribal member" for purposes of implementing the amendments to the State's tax laws set forth in Parts D to H of the amendment.
-It also provides that the Passamaquoddy Tribe and the Penobscot Nation are deemed to act in a governmental capacity and not in a business capacity for purposes of applying the State's sales tax and income tax laws and are therefore exempt from these taxes.
+It also provides that the Passamaquoddy Tribe, the Penobscot Nation and the Houlton Band of Maliseet Indians are deemed to act in a governmental capacity and not in a business capacity for purposes of applying the State's sales tax and income tax laws and are therefore exempt from these taxes.